r1cksec/cheatsheets/theorie/recon-methodology.md

 ```

 Afterwards it is possible to search the database with a simple `grep` command.
-The name of the target company or acronyms can give a good starting point.
+The name of the target company or acronyms provide a good starting point.
 Since there is no established standard for specifying information in the database, the results should be completed or checked with https://www.shodan.io or https://bgp.he.net/cc.

 The search on bgp.he.net can be automated using the tool `get-netblocks` (see https://github.com/r1cksec/autorec/blob/master/scripts/get-netblocks):

 ```